 - Your Trainer is responsible for reviewing your logbook and signing off that you have undertaken studies and demonstrated competence in an appropriate range of pathology. - We encourage you to meet periodically with your Trainer to review your studies.
-Doing so at the end limits your learning opportunities and risks losing them altogether, after considerable expense of your time and effort.
-Over time you should notice increasing agreement in interpretation between you and your Trainer. - Comparing the images you get from lung ultrasound with chest X-rays and CT scans, where available, is an invaluable part of the training process.
+Doing so all at the end limits your learning opportunities and risks losing them altogether, after considerable expense of your time and effort.
+Over time you should notice increasing agreement in interpretation between you and your Trainer. - Comparing the images, you get from lung ultrasound with chest X-rays and CT scans, where available, is an invaluable part of the training process. - In the case where a non-Paediatric Trainer (FUSIC® Lung Trainer) is reviewing your scans, prior to submission to the ICS Team, one scan of an under 1 year old must be reviewed by a member of the CACTUS Committee.
+Please contact the ICS Learning Team for further details.